 A. Yes, VLCs and CBOs will continue to bill for services as they currently do.
 CCN does not reimburse services already covered by Medicaid.
 See page 30 of the Program Overview for funded and unfunded services through the Cohort Management Program.

-Q. When building our cohort, can we include Medicaid Members who are actively enrolled in a Health Home?
+Q. When building a cohort, can we include Medicaid Members who are actively enrolled in a Health Home?

 Q. If you are in a county with more than one PPS, how do you know if they are a DSRIP attributed life for Care Compass Network?

-A. The CCN Network Facilitator assigned to the Value-Based Payment Lead Contractor (VLC)/Network can work with the CCN Population Health Department to identify Medicaid Members that are attributed to the CCN PPS.
-The Network can still serve all Medicaid Members but will only be paid a PMPM (Per Member Per Month) rate for CCN attributed members.
+A. The CCN Network Facilitator assigned to the VLC/network can work with the CCN Population Health Department to identify Medicaid Members that are attributed to the CCN PPS.
+The network can still serve all Medicaid Members but will only be paid a PMPM rate for CCN attributed members.

 Q. Is there a specifically defined area or counties to be served?